Trackunit/developer-hub/api-docs/time-series-introduction.md

 >
 > In certain situations, such as retrofitting a telematics device, compensating values are applied to synchronize the readings between the asset and the telematics device's odometer and run counters.
 >
-> Compensating values can be obtained from Telematics Device API -> Devices telemetry -> Get device telemetry interpretation settings
+> Compensating values can be obtained from Telematics Device API -> Devices telemetry -> Get device telemetry interpretation setting, and applied manually.
 >
 > The implementation of these value adjustments is pending and therefore NOT applied.
 Affected metrics:
 > * io.input1.offset on machine_insight_cumulative_operating_hours